-We have attributed to the fragmented internal spaces of anyons fractional symmetry charges; however, what is the nature of these charges?
-Do these charges label certain linear or projective representations of the symmetry group?
-We now address these questions.
-In the current example, clearly these charges do not correspond to any linear or projective representations of the EM-exchange symmetry because the symmetry group is $\Z_2$, which has linear representations labeled by integers only and has no projective representations at all.
+Do anyons' fractional symmetry charges label certain linear or projective representations of the symmetry group?
+Not necessary!
+In the current example, these charges do not correspond to any linear or projective representations of the EM-exchange symmetry because the symmetry group is $\Z_2$, which has linear representations labeled by $\pm 1$ only and has no projective representations at all.
 In fact, the fractional charges we have found label nonlinear representations of $\Z_2$.
 This can be shown by composing two consecutive symmetry transformations on the $D(S_3)$ anyons as follows.

-Since the symmetry transformations are conducted by hopping the anyons cross a domain wall, composing two such transformations on an anyon should be hopping the anyon cross $2$ domain walls, as seen in Figure \ref{fig:symmcomposition}.
-In Figure \ref{fig:symmcomposition}(a), as pointed out in the figure caption, Pachner moves\footnote{Pachner moves are topological moves.
-See Appendix \ref{sec:pachner}.} are invoked in composing the two hoppings; accordingly, composing the corresponding two symmetry formations must involve the effects of the Pachner moves and thus cannot be directly multiplying the two representation matrices\footnote{Note that nonlinear representations are not matrices; however, here we assume a section in the representation bundle is chosen for us to express the representation as matrices.
-The nonlinearity is manifest in the composition of two symmetry transformations.} of the two transformations.
+Since the symmetry transformations are conducted by hopping anyons cross a domain wall, hopping an anyon cross $2$ neighboring domain walls composes two such transformations on the anyon, as seen in Figure \ref{fig:symmcomposition}.
+Pachner moves\footnote{Pachner moves are topological moves.
+See Appendix \ref{sec:pachner}} are invoked in composing the two hoppings; accordingly, composing the corresponding two symmetry formations must involve the effects of the Pachner moves and thus cannot be directly multiplying the two representation matrices\footnote{Note that nonlinear representations are not matrices; however, here we assume a section in the representation bundle is chosen for us to express the representation as matrices.
+The nonlinearity is manifest in composing two symmetry transformations.} of the two transformations.